db314159/Spl/README.md

 This compiler implements most features of the Shakespeare Programming language described at http://shakespearelang.sourceforge.net/report/shakespeare/

-The following features have yet to be or may never be implemented:

-- multiple-word nouns in cases where using just the last word would generate any confusion

 The following features not in the original language spec is implemented but is a work in progress:

 ### Pretty Gotos